Double-decker gondola in Paradiski area

 Europe’s highest ski lifts take you up from Zermatt into the heart of one of the world’s biggest ski areas – crossing the Swiss border to the Italian resort of Cervinia and also including Valtournenche in the Aosta Valley.
 The area includes incredible runs for all standards, with the world’s second biggest lift-served vertical drop (2,379m), and an epic 20km descent down to Valtournenche.

-Awesome views of the Matterhorn from Zermatt's slopes
+Breathtaking views of the Matterhorn from Zermatt's slopes

 8. Espace Killy, France, 300km